jacquessham/DashExamples/Part2/readme.md

 Click [here](../Part1) to go back to the last chapter.

 ## Goals
 In this chapter, we are going over callbacks in Dash, allowing user to filter or select data to update the visualization.
-The goals of Part 2
+The goals of Part 2 are:
 <br>
 1. Use slider to filter data <br>
 2. Use textbox for inputing data<br>